yfde/comp3021/README.md

 - There is a limit on Undo actions, which is specified when game starts.
 - A checkpoint should be marked after every time a box is moved.
-- Undo actions reverts the game state to the last checkpoint.
+- Undo actions revert the game state to the previous checkpoint.
+For example, suppose by now `cp1` and `cp2` have been recorded, `undo` action should reverts the game state to `cp1`.
+The principle is to revert the last movement of the box.
 - Undo is global no matter which player moves a box.

 ### Winning Condition